Alejandro287/zemoga.app/README.md

 ## Using of the Backend side of the application

-A example of the use of the API and its differents endpoints will be shown following.
+An example of the use of the API and its differents endpoints will be shown following.

 ### GET  -  http://localhost:8081/api/users